krud-soft/words/docs/Words/02-system.md

 )
 ```

-The dot resolves the runtime path.
+In these examples, the dot resolves the runtime path.
 The parenthesized argument block invokes it.

 ## Syntax
 ```wds title="SystemName.wds"